-Liteserver Node
+Liteserver node

 Hardware requirements

-- at least 128 GB RAM
+- minimum of 128 GB RAM

-- 1 Gbit/s network connectivity
+- 1 Gbps network connectivity

-- 16 TB/month traffic on peak load
+- 16 TB of traffic per month during peak load

-- public IP address (fixed IP address)
+- fixed public IP address

-Recommended Providers
+Recommended providers

 - Hetzner: EX101, AX102